thaytan/stereo-calibration/README.md

 This repository contains some sources to calibrate the intrinsics of individual cameras and also the extrinsics of a stereo pair.

+My version is modified from upstream to work on a camera that provides a side-by-side stereo pair in a single frame.

 ### Dependencies

 - OpenCV